Aboriginal land, native title and heritage

 Risk v Northern Territory [2002] HCA 23;

-(2002) 210 CLR 392).
+Northern Territory of Australia v Aboriginal Land Commissioner [2023] FCA 1183).
 Due to a sunset clause claims are only valid if lodged prior to 5 June 1997, meaning new claims cannot be lodged.
 Presently approximately 44% of the Northern Territory is Aboriginal land, with some claims not yet finalised.

 Claims are heard by the Aboriginal Land Commissioner (a judge of the Federal Court or the NT Supreme Court), who inquires into whether 'traditional Aboriginal owners' exist and recommends as to a grant of Aboriginal land.
 A positive recommendation empowers the Commonwealth Minister to facilitate a grant.

-'Traditional Aboriginal owners' are defined as a local descent group of Aborigines who have common spiritual affiliations to a site on the land that place the group under a primary spiritual responsibility for that site and for the land, and who have a traditional right to forage on the land.
+'Traditional Aboriginal owners' are defined as a local descent group of Aboriginal people who have common spiritual affiliations to a site on the land that place the group under a primary spiritual responsibility for that site and for the land, and who have a traditional right to forage on the land.

-The Commissioner also reports as to the strength of traditional attachment, the number of Aborigines who would be advantaged by a grant of Aboriginal land, any detriment to others which may result from a grant (e.g. in relation to a railway, pipeline or access for cattle), and the cost of acquiring any interests in the land proposed for grant.
+The Commissioner also reports as to the strength of traditional attachment, the number of Aboriginal people who would be advantaged by a grant of Aboriginal land, any detriment to others which may result from a grant (e.g. in relation to a railway, pipeline or access for cattle), and the cost of acquiring any interests in the land proposed for grant.
 In practice, the Commonwealth Minister requires any detriment to be resolved by agreement between stakeholders on reasonable terms before granting Aboriginal land.

-Land councils
+Land Councils

-There are four land councils, each being a statutory authority comprised of Aboriginal persons representative of the land council region: Central Land Council (Central Australia), Northern Land Council (the Top End), Tiwi Land Council (Bathurst and Melville Islands) and Anindilyakwa Land Council (Groote Eylandte and Bickerton Island).
+There are four Land Councils, each being a statutory authority comprised of Aboriginal persons representative of the Land Council region: Central Land Council (Central Australia), Northern Land Council (the Top End), Tiwi Land Council (Bathurst and Melville Islands) and Anindilyakwa Land Council (Groote Eylandte and Bickerton Island).

-The functions of a land council include to:
+The functions of a Land Council include to:

 - represent, and protect, the interests of traditional owners and other beneficiaries of Aboriginal land